 There are also a few media resources available to potential cinema owners/operators.
-The official magazine of NATO is BoxOfficePRO, and their associated website (www.boxoffice.com).
+The official magazine of NATO is BoxOfficePRO, and their associated website (www.boxofficepro.com).
 Subscriptions to each are worthwhile investments.
-Furthermore, NATO publishes an online resource, the Encyclopedia of Exhibition.
+Furthermore, NATO bi-annually publishes an online resource, the Encyclopedia of Exhibition.
 You can find more information on the Encyclopedia of Exhibition, and subscribe to it, through the NATO website.
-A final potential resource is an excellent book called, The Movie Business Book, revised and edited by Jason E. Squire.
-It details important aspects of exhibition and distribution in an easy to follow format.

 There are a number of companies that can assist you in developing either a marketing plan, or help you determine the feasibility of building a cinema in your area.
 In addition to a consultant, we strongly encourage you to enlist the services of a professional buyer/booker.
-The process of obtaining movie product (for any kind of operation, be it first run or discount) is very complicated.
-A good buyer/booker can make your company successful.
+The process of obtaining movie product (for any kind of operation, be it first run or discount) can be very involved, depending on the number of screens you intend to operate.
+A good buyer/booker could make your company successful.
 Done improperly or inefficiently, you will without question fail.
 This is the meat and potatoes of your business.
 We cannot stress this point more.

 We know of several companies that specialize in assisting individuals to get started.
 While we are happy to refer you to them, NATO does not take responsibility for the assistance they provide you.